fabianalexisinostroza/Antu-icons/README.md

 ## Welcome to the all new Antü icon theme

-- The icons are licensed under the [L.I.M.A License](https://limalicense.com/getlicense/)
+- The icons are licensed under the [CC Attribution, Non Commercial, No Derivatives License](https://creativecommons.org/licenses/by-nc-nd/3.0/cl/legalcode)

 **Consider this repository has a incomplete icon theme.
 The icons will be added gradually.**